zwx8981/r-panda.github.io/index.md

 ### Updates
+- 07/2023, One paper on human action generation is accepted by ICCV 2023.
 - 06/2023, We win the championship of the 2023 Ego4D Challenge in the Episodic memory: PACO Zero-Shot track.
 - 04/2023, Our survey paper on digital human generation is accepted by SCIENTIA SINICA Informationis.
 - 03/2023, Three papers on 3D digital human generation/reconstruction are accepted by CVPR 2023.